epicosy/nexus/TUTORIAL.md

 ```

 Having defined the plugin for the workflow between the tool and benchmark, you can now execute a repair on a
-target vulnerability with the following.
+target vulnerability with the `repair` command:

 ```
 usage: nexus repair [-h] [-V VULNS [VULNS ...]] [-t THREADS] [-T TIMEOUT] -N NAME